Top 3 Hosting Providers For WordPress

 Tier 3 – WP Engine

 WP Engine is the premier and industry-leading service for hosting providers for WordPress websites.
+Even our friends over at Quicksprout have WP Engine in their list of Best Web Hosts.
 It has everything you need: high performance, great customer service, easy to follow the documentation, and the ability to meet whatever hosting requirements you are looking for.

 If you have an ecommerce website where people can buy products directly from your website, this is the service you should go with.
 Its capabilities are unmatched and you will be hardpressed to find a comparable mixture of support and speed.